fiskurgit/fiskurgit.github.io/_posts/2016-02-26-osmdroid-polyline-performance.md

 <script src="https://gist.github.com/fiskurgit/59e0ba268a4625a6c403.js"></script>

 but this is inefficient and will cause issues on lower powered devices.
-In order to use OSMDroid with large paths you need to use a different strategy than you'd use with GoogleMaps; only render the points onscreen, and thin the number of points so there's less drawing work to do.
+In order to use OSMDroid with large paths you need to use a different strategy than you'd use with GoogleMaps; only render the points that will appear on screen, and thin the number of points so there's less drawing work to do.

 * Attach zoom and drag listeners to your MapView: